lumilio/Jungle-didakoo.com-README.md/README.md

 ## Db relase

 ## Free to play time

-Every day at 20:00 pm New York timezone the game siwtch in free to play mode, you can play as guest or without jungle pass
+Every day at 20:00 pm New York timezone the game siwtch in free to play mode, you can without Jungle pass or as guest mode.

 <sub>
 | Region      | Location                                   | Happy hour         | Solar Time     | Happy Hour      | Legal Time            |
 |-------------|-------------------------------------------|---------------------|------------------|--------------------|-------------------------|
 | Australia   | Western Australia                        | 09:00 - 10:00       | UTC+8            |                    |                         |